Mohammedbelafdal/physicsSdl/README.md

 # Physics with SDL

-physics simulation from scratch with SDL C library
+simple particle simulation from scratch with SDL C library

  # compilation instruction